The Fire Within: Is Chronic Inflammation Burning Down Your Health?

 Stop Throwing Gasoline on the Fire: 3 Foods to Avoid

-One of the fastest ways to lower inflammation is to look at what is on your fork.
-Certain foods act like gasoline, causing your cells to die prematurely.
+One of the fastest ways to lower stress on the body is to look at what is on your fork.
+Certain foods act like gasoline, causing your cells to age prematurely.
+Here are the top three offenders to limit:

 - White or Bleached Flour: Found in most processed foods.
 Because they lack fiber (which feeds our cells), these simple carbs turn to sugar rapidly in the bloodstream.